 Have you ever wondered why you have to navigate a dangerous gravel road to get to Carbondale’s Red Hill trails?

-In addition, the Town, Garfield County, and the Colorado Department of Transportation (CDOT) are discussing a possible realignment of County Road 107 (at its intersection with Hwy 82) to improve vehicle and pedestrian circulation and allow for additional trail-head parking to be constructed in the future.
+The Town of Carbondale, Garfield County, and the Colorado Department of Transportation (CDOT) have begun discussing a possible realignment of County Road 107 at its intersection with Hwy 82.
+Their intention would be to improve vehicle and pedestrian circulation and allow for future construction of a trail-head specific parking area.
+AVLT’s recent purchase of the property, and pending transfer to the town, has made this discussion possible.
+But to be clear, any road realignment and new parking solution would be a separate project not scoped under the current fundraising effort.

 So you won’t have to hike or bike a dangerous road to get to the trails.